Special Educational Needs

 St Matthew’s has a strong pastoral team who work with class staff to support children with their social and emotional needs.
 Our Pastoral Leader, Mrs Odell, provides Talk Time for children who have worries and need allocated time to talk through their anxieties.
 Reading Dog and Lego Therapy interventions also give children support with social interaction and well-being.
 Play therapy and counselling are also available for children who have been identified as needing a higher level of emotional support.
 Our Family Liaison Officer, Mrs Jan Aspinal, works closely with parents to provide support in a range of situations.

-We have a programme of lunch clubs for children in KS1 and KS2 who need support to have successful lunch times.
-These are small group activities including pottery, construction, computing and outdoor games, where children are closely supervised and encouraged to develop positive social interaction skills with each other.
+We have lunch clubs for children in KS1 and a quiet club for children in KS2 who need support to have successful lunch times.
+Activities include construction, board games and colouring.

 What provision is available to support children with Special Educational Needs and/or disabilities?